mrpackethead/cdk-nag/API.md

 ## class NZISM36Checks  <a id="cdk-nag-nzism36checks"></a>

 Check for NZISM v36-1022-20 compliance.

-Based on the NZISM v36-1022-20: <URL To be updated once published>.
+Based on the NZISM v36-1022-20: <URL To be updated once published>

-The following rules are not yet included and are TODO items.

-CloudfrontDefaultRootObjectConfigured
-DynamodbTableEncryptedKms
-EbsSnapshotPublicRestorableCheck
-Ec2HardeningAndStateManagement
-Ec2Imdsv2Check
-EcsContainersReadonlyAccess
-ElbCustomSecurityPolicySslCheck
-EmrMasterNoPublicIp
-RdsSnapshotEncrypted
-VpcSgOpenOnlyToAuthorizedPorts
-lambda-function-public-access-prohibited

-A number of other checks from the NZISM Conformance Packs are account level checkes, and are excluded from stack level checks.

 __Implements__: [IAspect](#aws-cdk-lib-iaspect)
 __Extends__: [NagPack](#cdk-nag-nagpack)